03-Bunny-06/Japan-Heart-Attack-Analysis/README.md

 - The dataset should contain at least the following columns: `Gender`, `Smoking_History`, `Diabetes_History`, `Region`, `Alcohol_Consumption`, and `Age`.
 - Additional filtering and analysis can be applied as needed.

-## Author
-This script was created to provide insights into heart attack trends using data analytics techniques.